-Booster seats are a sub-category of the standard high chair.
+Booster seats are a subcategory of the standard high chair.
 Designed with slightly older children in mind, they simply give your toddler a little extra height so he can eat at the table with the rest of the family.

-Types of Baby Activity Chairs
+Baby Activity Chairs

-This is an exceptionally broad category that covers lots of ground, ranging from floor seats, to baby bouncers to walkers, but whatever form they take, the overarching purpose is the same.
-To give your baby something fun and challenging to play with and keep him (or her) occupied, so you can get a few things done around the house.
+This is an exceptionally broad category that covers lots of ground, ranging from floor seats, to baby bouncers to walkers, but whatever form they take, the overarching purpose is the same: to give your baby something fun and challenging to play with and keep him (or her) occupied, so you can get a few things done around the house.

 Many of the other types of chairs we’ve talked about so far are designed with a few “activity features” built into them, but these chairs take it to a whole different level, and are typically loaded with noisemakers, puzzles, spinning things, and of course, plenty of bright colors designed to keep your baby’s attention.